-油条 [say "you tiao"] is one of the most popular breakfasts amongst Chinese communities in Asia.
-I am not sure what it called in English, people called it bread-sticks, Chinese crullers or doughnuts.
+油条(you tiau) is one of the most popular breakfasts among Chinese communities in Asia.
+I am not sure what it called in English, I heard people called it bread-sticks, Chinese crullers or doughnuts.
 I called it Chinese doughnut (easiest to say amongst those three) when I talk to Tak.
 Chinese doughnut served with soy milk - the most popular way of enjoying this delicious snack.
 Whenever Chinese doughnut is mentioned, it is always associated with soy milk and vice verse.
 The next popular way of enjoying it I suppose is serving it with porridge.

 Anyway, in my opinion a good 油条 should be crispy on the outside, and soft inside with the honeycomb-like texture (just like in the photo above *wink*).

 Recipe updated on 14 Jan 2014, omitted alum, ammonia, and baking soda but added baking powder instead.
 End result was perfect!

 *Oil for deep-fry

 - Put all the ingredients into the bread maker.
 Select dough mode and turn in on.

 - Once the kneading is completed, turn the dough out on a floured surface.
 This dough is stickier than bread dough so remember to dust generous amount of flour on the working table.

 - Divide the dough into two portions and shape each one into a 40 cm long rod.
 Cover the dough with plastic wrap and let raise for 20 minutes.

 - Roll and flatten the dough (approx. 1 cm thick and 8 cm in width) and cut into 3 cm strips.
 Let stand for 10-15 minutes.